-Make sure to set up smart home storage solutions in your home to make your favorite routines easier.
-If your closet uses wire shelving it probably isn’t maximizing the space available and can make it challenging to fit all of your belongings.
-Transform your space and make it work for you – Turn your unfinished garage into a gym or office, update your kitchen pantry or design a custom closet.
+If your new home doesn’t meet your space needs, you can always design custom home storage solutions in your home to make your favorite routines easier.
+Transform your space and make it work for you.
+Turn your unfinished garage into a gym or office, update your kitchen pantry or design a custom closet.
 These are all important for setting healthy daily routines.

 9. Create a home maintenance checklist

 It’s a good idea to perform seasonal maintenance checks to ensure your new home is in good shape.
 Some of these maintenance checks you may not have had to do at your previous home — things like cleaning the gutters, landscaping, unclogging bathroom drains, or checking up on snow plow services may be relevant to you now.
 Gather the contact info from local services for when the time comes.

 Ready for your new house

 We hope our new home checklist helps you stay organized and avoid moving mistakes as you prepare to transition into your new digs.

 If you’re ready to dive into the complete list of everything that needs to get done, check out the Most Epic Moving Checklist in the History of Moving.
 You got this, movers, and congratulations on your new home!